 “United Way supports members of the community who come from all walks of life and seeing the data of how UWGLV can benefit and progress members of the community is truly humbling,” he says.

-“I am so happy that Moravian College has helped me to understand diversity and inclusion so that I could fully understand poverty levels, CHIP, and some of the other things I worked on during my time at my internship.”
+“I am so happy that Moravian University has helped me to understand diversity and inclusion so that I could fully understand poverty levels, CHIP, and some of the other things I worked on during my time at my internship.”

 As Vatti poured over data relating to the non-profits that UWGLV supports and researched the impact of federal policies such as Pennsylvania’s Children’s Health Insurance Program (CHIP) he came to understand just how broad a reach UWGLV has in the community.

-“I am so happy that Moravian College has helped me to understand diversity and inclusion so that I could fully understand poverty levels, CHIP, and some of the other things I worked on during my time at my internship.” –Justin Vatti ’20
+“I am so happy that Moravian University has helped me to understand diversity and inclusion so that I could fully understand poverty levels, CHIP, and some of the other things I worked on during my time at my internship.” –Justin Vatti ’20

 He also examined ways in which non-profits and the community at large could support displaced survivors of the hurricanes that swept through Puerto Rico last year while working with UWGLV’s Impact Team and the American Red Cross.